Lofty-Brambles/yagpdb-cc/fun/README.md

 Easy to understand user interface, simply type coordinates to dig or flag a tile!
 No setup is required, the game is fully playable out of the box.

+Credit to <https://github.com/kying18/minesweeper/blob/main/minesweeper.py>, this is largely based on this script!